sfigg/commercialization-public/customize/power-settings/power-controls-enableinputsuppression.md

 ---
 title: EnableInputSuppression
-description: Use to enable input suppression on a Modern Standby device with a clamshell form factor when the lid is closed, there is no external monitor connected, and the device is on DC power.
+description: Use to enable input suppression on a Modern Standby system with a clamshell form factor when the lid is closed, there is no external monitor connected, and the system is on DC power.
 +MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'